PyMamba/mamba-framework/docs/relnotes/index.rst

     some_field = Decimal(size=10.2)     # using a float
     some_field = Decimal(size='10,2')   # using a string
     some_field = Decimal(size=10)       # using an int (precission is set to 2)
+* If user define `development` as `true` in the `application.json` config file, the twistd server will be started in **no** daemon mode, logging will be printed to standard output and no log file should be produced at all.
+If the user press Ctrl+C the mamba application will terminate immediately, this mode is quite useful to development stages
+* We redirect all the regular twistd process logging messages to `syslog` if we don't define development mode as `true` in the application.json config file

 Bug Fixes
 ---------